Online Zoom Classes

 “I really enjoyed the classes, I am planning to continue and look forward to meeting you sometime.
 Zoom was great, it was like having a private teacher.
 And it was so nice to have the emails available to practice whenever I had a little time...
 I liked the way you taught the class as well.
 The amount to learn was just right.
 Even if I had a little trouble during the class, (like doing brush knee to the right, my brain only wanted to go left), with the emails and practicing a few times every day, I was able to learn it.
 I always looked forward to the next class... thanks again...” - Pam

 Based on my experience in teaching Tai Chi I can confidently say that the majority of people will be able to copy and follow with the movements with a high degree of accuracy.
 That said, we are not teaching "competition" Tai Chi and looking for "perfect" movements.
-The goal is to learn how to move in a relaxed, fluid way.
+The goal is to learn how to move in a relaxed, fluid way and learn to be more comfortable in your body.

 If you have questions about that is taught or if you want to get on a list for the next class, please send an email to: email@example.com